kubesphere/kubekey/README.md

 ##### multi-node

 * Create an example configuration file by the following command.
 A file named config-sample.yaml with default storage class local volume will be created.
 You also can specify the file name by adding "-f filename.yaml"
 * You also can specify the storage class by adding --add as follows.
-  * ./kk create config --add nfs    OR
+  * ./kk create config --add nfs
-  * ./kk edit config --add nfs
 * The default storage class is the first one you add via command line into the config file which you can modify through editor.

 ```shell script